Manchester United's head coach Erik ten Hag sits on the...

 “Our objective is very clear — we want to take Manchester United back to where it should be, and it’s not there yet, obviously, that’s very clear.”

-Ten Hag kept his job only after an extensive end-of-season review, which included the FA Cup win.
+Ten Hag kept his job only after an extensive end-of-season review, which included winning the FA Cup.

-This season, United has lost three of its first six Premier League games to sit 13th in the standings.
+Berrada and Ashworth said in September he had their full backing, but United has lost three of its first six Premier League games this season to sit 13th in the standings.
 Fans booed and left early as United was humbled by Tottenham 3-0 last week.

 On Thursday against Porto in the Europa League, United needed a stoppage-time goal from substitute Harry Maguire to salvage a 3-3 draw.